engeir/hack-md-notes/volcano-papers.md

 - Problems when comparing modelled and observed effects are
   1. Poor forcing precision at earlier times
   2. Signal to noise ratio.
 Response is quick and decays after a relatively short time
-  3. Forcing events lasting less than 5 years are less sensitive to $\Delta T2x$ than longer ones.
+  3. Forcing events lasting shorter than 5 years are less sensitive to $\Delta T2x$ than longer ones.
-  4. Sensitivity may depend on the nature of the forcing and/or the spatial distribution.
+  4. Sensitivity may depend on the nature of the forcing and the spatial distribution.
 - [LG98](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/98JD00125) note that
   response to consecutive eruptions has closer dependence with $\Delta T2x$.
   - 3-box EBM, $400\,$m deep, diffusive ocean